LOTS of ideas to help you design your dream home, no matter your flat layout.

 Just don’t forget what’s important for your flat layout:

-• For a 4- and 5-room flats: Future-proofing, especially if you plan to have kids
+- For 4- and 5-room flats: Future-proofing, especially if you plan to have kids

-• For a 3Gen flat: Making not only the communal spaces comfortable, but also private ones so that everyone has space for themselves too
+- For a 3Gen flat: Making not only the communal spaces comfortable, but also private ones so that everyone has space for themselves

 With that covered, let’s dive right in!

-Examples of 2-room Flexi flat floor plans at Kim Keat Ripples.
+Examples of a 2-room Flexi BTO flat (Type 1) floor plan at Woodgrove Ascent

 a) No-frills makeover without hacking walls